 Contributions should not be written in highly technical language.
 Articles must be predominantly educational and not promoting or advertising a specific product.
 However, they may take a view on a type of structure, security or product which may have specific or general application, and examples are acceptable if we do not consider the context overly-promotional.

 Articles must be original content not widely-published previously.
-We accept the content may already have appeared on the author’s own website and distributed to their own clients, but not in other commercial newsletters.
+We accept the content may already have appeared on the author’s own website and distributed to their own clients, but not in other commercial and public newsletters.

 What are our requirements?